Thursday, August 22, 2019

 “Yeah, over there!”

 Chunks of the debris on top of Hyren slid aside, allowing flickering firelight to reach his vision.
-A low growl emitted from his throat, ashamed at being found like a child who was a poor sport at hide-and-seek.
+He let out a low growl, annoyed at being found like a child who was a poor sport at hide-and-seek.

 “Good gracious!” said a green Quiggle holding a torch as she used her free webbed hand to try to clear more of the collapsed ceiling.
 “There’s someone under here!
 Hurry!”